 As a capstone to the Praxis Program experience, this course revisits the major themes of the core Praxis courses in order to analyze their meanings in an interdisciplinary way.
 Students learn and explore the deeper applications of the topics introduced to them in their Praxis course work at a time in which they can reflect about what they have learned in the context of their internship experience.
 Interdisciplinary lectures from the Praxis associated faculty in political science, anthropology, psychology, topics include organizational culture, leadership, followership, cooperation, communication, decision-making and presentation.
 This course is a requirement for seniors enrolled in the Praxis program.

-L62 Praxis 367 Seminar in Positive Psychology
+L62 Praxis 367 Positive Psychology: The Science of Happiness

 Reviews the relatively recent development in the field known as "Positive Psychology."
 Topics may include: happiness and life-satisfaction, positive self-esteem, creativity, caring relationships, love (passionate and otherwise), empathy, optimism, ambition, moral character development, attachment, compassion, forgiveness, helping, work ethics, and successful aging.
 Designed to take a sampling of those aspects of psychology that emphasize the positive side of human nature.
 Prerequisites: Psych 100B, junior or senior standing.